This publication addresses the taxability of purchases of tangible

 Fuel Exemptions Specific to Food Manufacturers

 Food manufacturers are also entitled to certain exemptions that may not be available to other manufacturers.
+Bakeries, grocery stores, and restaurants are not considered food manufacturers for purposes of these additional exemptions.

 Fuel is exempt when used in: